Main Promo Images

 Affected and infected populations had to be activists in ways that had little parallel with other diseases.
 LGBTQ women were in one of the population groups least at risk for contracting the disease, yet many of them played very important roles in AIDS activism.
 What drew them into the movement?

-In this two part series, OutCaster Lauren talks with Ann Northrop, a longtime journalist and activist.
+In this two part series, OutCaster Lauren talks with one of those truly glorious lesbians, Ann Northrop, a longtime journalist and activist.
 She is the co-host of Gay USA, TV’s weekly LGBT news hour.
 During the years at the height of the epidemic, she was active in New York’s ACT UP – the AIDS Coalition to Unleash Power — an influential group that countered public indifference and worked to spur the government into action.